Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Crime in New Jersey

 Crime rates in New Jersey vary depending on where you go.
-As a whole, Consumer Affairs has ranked New Jersey the safest state in the US.
-Crime in New Jersey is well below the national average, partially due to the concentration of Law Enforcement per municipality.
+As a whole, the Garden State is one of the safest states in the United States.
+In 2024, Consumer Affairs ranked New Jersey as the second safest state in the US, coming in right below New Hampshire.
+Crime in New Jersey is well below the national average, partially due to the high concentration of Law Enforcement per municipality.
+[Source]

 Different areas have different crime rates.
-For example, in Princeton, Neighborhood Scout crime maps show the likelihood of becoming a victim of violent crime is 1 in 1,705.
-In Newark, it changes to about 1 in 203.
-It all depends on where in New Jersey you’re traveling to.
+For example, in Princeton, Neighborhood Scout crime maps show the likelihood of becoming a victim of violent crime is 1 in 1,514.
+In Newark, it changed to about 1 in 201.
+So it all depends on where in NJ you’re traveling to.
+[Source]

 In most regions, property crime rates are kept at bay with a good home security system.
-Fortunately, the police usually maintain a strong presence in high crime rate areas.
+Fortunately, the police usually maintain a strong presence in high-crime areas, leading to fewer incidences of crime.

 Common Scams in New Jersey

-When it comes to traveling, no matter how much we plan, there’s always the chance of something going wrong.
-Scams can happy anywhere.
+When it comes to traveling, no matter how much we plan, there’s always the chance of something going wrong!
+Scams can happen anywhere.

 Here are a few common scams to be aware of when traveling in the Garden State, or really anywhere:

-• Pickpockets – Pickpockets are always looking for the easiest target to swipe a wallet or phone from.
+- Pickpockets – Pickpockets are always looking for the easiest target to swipe a wallet or phone from.
 Keep your belongings close to you and in your line of sight.
+Use zippered bags for extra security.

-• Mugging – More confrontational (and bold!) than pickpockets, are muggers.
+- Mugging – More confrontational (and bold!) than pickpockets are muggers.
 They grab your bag or other personal item and take off running, usually in crowds where it’s hard to catch them.
+Crossbody bags are a good consideration in this case.

-• Rideshare Identity – When taking rideshares like Uber or Lyft, check all details in the app to make sure you’re getting in the right car.
+- Rideshare Identity – When taking rideshares like Uber or Lyft, check all of the details in the app to make sure you’re getting in the right car.
 Don’t accept rides if the car or driver doesn’t match – no matter their explanation.

-• Panhandling/Swindling – Panhandlers aren’t common everywhere, but they do gravitate towards fast food drive-ups.
+- Panhandling/Swindling – Panhandlers aren’t common everywhere, but they do gravitate towards fast food drive-thrus.
 Some ask for money, others try to convince you to go help them with something.
 Don’t do it.

-• Trafficking Attempts – These criminals are all over the world, and always finding new ways to lure their victims.
-If you come back to your car and find items on door handles or even windshield wipers, don’t attempt to remove them.
+- Trafficking Attempts – These criminals are all over the world and are always finding new ways to lure their victims.
+If you come back to your car and find items on door handles, windshield wipers, or back window – don’t attempt to remove them!
 Wait until you’ve reached a well-populated area.
+In addition, don’t follow a stranger asking for ‘help’ back to their car.
+Find a police officer or other security official instead.

 Hazardous Weather and Natural Disasters